EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 # Design of `R` packages

-The most important decision for the design of the suite of SEA packages involves data format.
+The most important decision for the design of the suite of `R` packages involves data format.
 We authors are among those who developed the Physical Supply-Use Table (PSUT) framework,